 Making The Right Choices For Your Future

 A truly effective estate plan addresses your needs as well as the needs of your loved ones.
-It needs to make provisions for the future should you ever become incapacitated.
-There are a variety of estate planning tools that can offer solutions to a range of potential problems such as:
+That includes minimizing your loved ones’ burdens and clarifying your wishes in the event that you ever become incapacitated.
+You can achieve these goals in a variety of ways, including:

-Medical powers of attorney — A medical power of attorney allows you to appoint someone to make decisions for you regarding your medical care if you become incapacitated.
+Medical powers of attorney — A medical power of attorney allows you to appoint someone you trust to make decisions for you regarding your medical care if you become incapacitated.

-Financial powers of attorney — A financial power of attorney will appoint someone you select to make financial decisions for you if you are temporarily or permanently incapacitated.
+Financial powers of attorney — A financial power of attorney allows you to name a trusted person to make financial decisions for you in the event that you become temporarily or permanently incapacitated.

 Advance directives to physicians — Advance directives allow you to communicate your wishes regarding end-of-life care and other issues to your doctor.